xrd/final-scraper/_posts/2001-10-10-travel-in-italy-after-september-th.md

 ### Written by: Chris Dawson (cdawson)

+Italy is magnificent in the fall.
+I have never spent time here and not found it to be incredible, but the weather is absolutely perfect for fall.
+Sunny, with a little rain in the mornings to clean the air.

 I am sure I was not alone in my thinking about getting on an airplane after September 11th.
 I definitely gave it more reflection and thought than I would have given it